-No. 1 Olmsted Locks and Dam, Illinois and Kentucky consists of new locks and a dam to replace the Ohio River Locks and Dams No.s 52 and 53.
+Priority No. 1: Olmsted Locks and Dam, Illinois and Kentucky, consists of new locks and a dam to replace the Ohio River Locks and Dams No.'s 52 and 53.
 Virtually all traffic moving between the Ohio River and the Mississippi River and their tributaries moves through Olmsted.
-The Board recommends completion of this project as soon as possible.
+The Board recommends completion of this project as soon as possible and that funding be provided at the full spending capability of the U.S. Army Corps of Engineers.